mdavidson9/docs.balsamiq.com/content/_editor/_b3/importing.md

 ## Importing Mockups from a Previous Version (BMML Files)

-Balsamiq Mockups 3 uses a different file format from previous versions ([read more about it here](../intro/#projects)).
+Balsamiq Mockups 3 uses a different file format from previous versions.
 You can import your old mockups in one of three formats:

 1. Individual BMML files
 2. A folder containing BMML files (with images and Symbols in an assets sub-folder)